-Our Cairo research, now in its third year, explores the significance of remittances for Sudanese refugees in Cairo.
-The study has so far mapped the distribution of the Sudanese population in Cairo, and this past year, we continued our data collection after being blocked by the Egyptian government.
-By adapting our survey methodology, we were able to gather 300 interviews and after the Egyptian revolution in January 2011, we began qualitative data collection.
-In addition to our findings from the survey, the study has enabled us to sharpen our methodology, add new qualitative approaches and mapping tools, and engage with the Sudanese community in ways that help us understand their livelihood issues.
+Our research explores the significance of remittances for Sudanese refugees in Cairo, and maps the distribution of the Sudanese population there.
+We have gathered 300 interviews and, after the Egyptian revolution in January 2011, we began qualitative data collection.
+In addition to producing our findings from the survey, this study has enabled us to sharpen our methodology, add new qualitative approaches and mapping tools, and engage with the Sudanese community in ways that help us understand their livelihood issues.

 On completion of the full study, we will produce a tested field-based methodology and research tools (including a survey instrument and qualitative research protocol) for exploring questions related to remittances and livelihoods that can be adapted by different researchers and NGOs for their own purposes.
 We will also generate a report of all findings, which will include analysis of how remittances affect livelihoods in conflict zones, hypotheses as to whether and how migration and remittance flows fuel war economies and recovery from conflict, identification of practical mechanisms and strategies to promote and support remittance flows (with endorsements from international stakeholders).
 The report will reflect the experience derived from the collaborative research of the two universities involved.